 Anti-wrinkle injections at Victorian Cosmetic Institute’s four Melbourne clinics create natural-looking subtle rejuvenation of your face.
 How does our experience make a difference?
-Our practitioners are selected and trained by Dr Gavin Chan and Dr Sara Mullen to carefully listen to our patients and provide the best range of modern treatments.
+Our practitioners are selected and trained by Dr Gavin Chan to carefully listen to our patients and provide the best range of modern treatments.
 Every new patient gets a detailed educational consultation.

 Our anti-wrinkle practitioners are carefully recruited and go through months of specialist training by Dr Gavin Chan and our other senior doctors.
 Our client base includes many media, modelling and entertainment professionals who need to trust they get the right outcome every time.